Howell Cobb: Governor of Georgia

 In 1851, Cobb left the House to serve as the Governor of Georgia, holding that post until 1853.
 He published A Scriptural Examination of the Institution of Slavery in the United States: With its Objects and Purposes in 1856.

 Return to Congress and Secretary of the Treasury

 He was elected to the 34th Congress before being appointed as Secretary of the Treasury in Buchanan's Cabinet.
 He served for three years, resigning in December 1860.
 At one time, Cobb was Buchanan's choice for his successor.

 A Founder of the Confederacy

-In 1860, Cobb ceased to be a Unionist, and became a leader of the secession movement.
+In 1860, Cobb ceased to be a Unionist, and became a leader of the secession movement, not surprising since he once owned 1000 slaves.
 He was president of a convention of the seceded states that assembled in Montgomery, Alabama, on February 4, 1861.
 Under Cobb's guidance, the delegates drafted a constitution for the new Confederacy.
-He served as president of several sessions of the Confederate Provisional Congress, before resigning to join the military when war erupted.
+He served as president of several sessions of the Confederate Provisional Congress, and swore in Jefferson Davis as president of the Confederacy before resigning to join the military when war erupted.